 - ½ cup lemon juice (2 to 3 lemons)

 to serve (optional)

 - icing / confectioners’ sugar for sprinkling

-- vanilla ice cream
+- vanilla ice cream, whipped cream or custard

 - Pre-heat the oven to 355F / 180C and grease a medium sized high-sided baking dish with butter.